primer/react/contributor-docs/testing.md

 ### Overview

 We use [Jest](https://jestjs.io/) as our test runner to write and run our unit tests.
-Our prefered way of structuring tests is with `describe/it` block format and they are authored within the components's source directory with the file name of `componentName.test.tsx`
+Our prefered way of structuring tests is with `describe/it` block format and they are authored within the components's source directory with the file name of `ComponentName.test.tsx`

 We predominantly use [@testing-library/react](https://testing-library.com/docs/react-testing-library/intro/)'s testing helpers such as